-20. In addition, subpoenas must also be served upon various local and state institutions in order to determine what crimes, if any, JANE DOE has committed (i.e., crimes that involve dishonesty and/or false statement).
-Obviously, this goes directly to the heart of JANE DOE's damages she claims ". . .mental and emotional injuries. . .depressive episodes, anger, low self-esteem, flashbacks, mood swings, lack of trust, generally, and lack of trust in men (particularly of older men around Plaintiff's daughter)" - caused by Epstein or other events in her life) for which a jury is entitled to hear about at trial, and certified records must be obtained from the clerk should JANE DOE answer certain questions regarding her crimes incorrectly.
-See Exhibit "A".
+19. In addition, subpoenas must also be served upon various local and state institutions in order to determine what crimes, if any, JANE DOE has committed (i.e., crimes that involve dishonesty and/or false statement).

+Obviously, this goes directly to the heart of JANE DOE's damages she claims (emotional distress, psychological trauma, loss of self-esteem, anxiety, depression, low self-esteem, guilt, distrustfulness, suicidal thoughts, difficulty trusting men, irritability, anger, feeling helpless, powerless, escapism lack of confidence, loss of innocence - caused by Epstein or other events in her life) for which a jury is entitled to hear about at trial, and certified records must be obtained from the clerk should JANE DOE answer certain questions regarding her crimes incorrectly.

-21. Esptein is entitled to know whether Jane Doe committed and/or was charged with any crimes.
-If Jane Doe was charged with crimes, Epstein is entitled to obtain certified copies of those crimes Plaintiff may have committed for purposes of discovery and impeachment.
-Questions will be asked regarding those crimes (e.g., Have you been convicted of a crime of dishonesty or false statement?
-If so, how many times?
-Have you been convicted of a felony?
-If so, how many times?)
+20. At this time, the undersigned is aware that Jane Doe has information regarding a certain burglary.
+If Jane Doe was involved in crimes, Epstein is entitled to obtain certified copies of those crimes and other crimes Plaintiff may have committed for purposes of discovery and impeachment.
 To hold otherwise would not only prevent broad discovery but would ultimately result in reversible error at any trial.